Chandola Lake: Pollution and encroachment

 Large-scale encroachment have been built on this water body.
 Kharicut, the lake’s feeder canal is choked with filth and garbage.

+On 29 April 2025, a mega demolition was carried out by the Ahmedabad Municipal Corporation at Chandola Lake.
+In which a large amount of government land was vacated by removing many illegal encroachments.
+A large number of police personnel were also present at the time of this demolition.
+It was also reported that illegal Bangladeshis had established a colony here.

 Chandola Lake Development Plans

 The Ahmedabad Municipal Corporation (AMC) has ambitious plans for developing Chandola lake in a big way.
 AMC has also drawn an exhaustive plan for the upkeep of Chandola lake, which till now was a neglected public space.
 The AMC has tendered jobs for cleaning and sanitation activities to be carried out around Chandola.
 The civic body has earmarked Rs 3.70 lakh for clearing the garbage from the lake.